project-akri/akri/docs/discovery-handler-development.md

 brokers and applications to demonstrate usage.
 However, there may be protocols you would like to use to discover resources that have not been implemented as Discovery Handlers yet.
 To enable the discovery of resources via a new protocol, you will implement a Discovery Handler (DH), which does discovery on behalf of the Agent.
-A Discovery Handler is anything that implements the `Discovery` service and `Registration` client defined in the [Akri's discovery gRPC proto file](../discovery-utils/proto/discovery.proto).
+A Discovery Handler is anything that implements the `DiscoveryHandler` service and `Registration` client defined in the [Akri's discovery gRPC proto file](../discovery-utils/proto/discovery.proto).
 These DHs run as their own Pods and are expected to register with the Agent, which hosts the `Registration` service defined in the gRPC interface.